open-telemetry/opentelemetry-configuration/CONTRIBUTING.md

 ## Meta schema

+> 🚧 The tooling around meta schema is under construction, and the docs below will be temporarily inaccurate.
+Please check back soon. 🚧

 [meta_schema_*.yaml](schema) files track schema details that don't fit neatly into the JSON schema including:

 * Property descriptions and semantics